Picture taken by Park View Academy Student in Saltley, Birmingham

 As a photographer he was part of the original Handsworth Self Portrait project in 1979 and was also a co-founder of Ten8 an international photography magazine.
 He spent a period co-running a community photography project in Birmingham and he continues to carry out photography commissions for clients.
 More recently he curated a photography project about community by Andrew Jackson which was part of the re-launch of BVSC in Birmingham.

-In recent years, under the banner of Self Portrait Birmingham, he has re-visited self-portrait photography updated with digital techniques in collaboration with Graham Peet of the Public Gallery, Pete James Head of Photographs at Birmingham Library and James Yarker of Stan’s Cafe and others.
+In recent years, under the banner of Self Portrait Birmingham, he has re-visited self-portrait photography updated with digital techniques in collaboration with Graham Peet of the Public Gallery, the late Pete James Head of Photographs at Birmingham Library and James Yarker of Stan’s Cafe and others.
 This has involved sessions at homeless shelters and in community contexts in Walsall and Handsworth at the New Art Gallery, Walsall and at tenant engagement events for the Accord Housing Group.